isaac-sim/IsaacLab/docs/source/tutorials/02_scene/index.rst

 ================

-With the basic concepts of the framework covered, the tutorials move to a more intuitive scene interface that uses the :class:`~omni.isaac.lab.scene.InteractiveScene` class.
+With the basic concepts of the framework covered, the tutorials move to a more intuitive scene interface that uses the :class:`~isaaclab.scene.InteractiveScene` class.
 This class provides a higher level abstraction for creating scenes easily.

 .. toctree::